FillColour attribute. The Texture attribute lets you specify a fill colour parameterised by a

 > egg = curve 0 (2 * pi) (\t -> > Vec (0.8 * cos t * (1 - 0.12 * sin t)) > (0.95 * sin t)) > `with` [ LineColour := transparent ]The rest of this page is dedicated to giving the egg pretty colours, but for reference, this is what it looks like with the

-LineColour
+LineColour turned

 back on.